remap/ndn-lighting/web/uag/readme.txt

 analyze:
-	to find unanalyzed records, analyze them, and store result in db object this has been extended with the 'process' directory - analyze.py is now an interface to methods in process dir and combines analysis with generation
+	to find unanalyzed records, analyze them, and store result in db object this has been extended with the 'process' directory - analyze.py is now an interface to methods in process dir and combines analysis with generation.

 (pattern) generator:
 	to find analysis output, and generate command sequence for lights